-New antigovernment protests kick off in Kenya with calls for Ruto to quit
+Police fire tear gas to disperse Kenya antigovernment protesters

 Another 59 people have been abducted or are missing and 628 others were arbitrarily arrested, the commission said.

-To help calm the earlier unrest, Ruto scrapped the planned tax increase on June 26 and dismissed almost his entire cabinet.
+In an attempt to calm the earlier unrest, Ruto scrapped the planned tax increase on June 26 and dismissed almost his entire cabinet.
 He also announced “multi-sectoral” talks to address protesters’ grievances.

 However, most leading activists have rejected Ruto’s invitation to dialogue, instead urging immediate action on issues like corruption.